This guide aims to provide a quick and easy way to get started with RisingWave.

 Open a new terminal window and run:

-to store information about examination scores.
+to store information about credit card usage.

 , frontend